Velaa Private Island

 |Romantic Pool Residence||

 Suspended above the lagoon with uninterrupted views of the ocean, the Romantic Pool Residence is a private one-bedroom villa and offers utmost privacy and exclusivity.
 Accessible only by boat, all rooms open on to the terraces, where the pool, sundeck and sunken bath offer varying aspects on the horizon.
 Dine inside at sunset or over the water in the dining gazebo on its own jetty, or enjoy sundowners on the cosy daybeds.
-Interiors are designed with natural materials and neutral colors with occasional accents of Ikat or animal prints.
+Interiors are designed with natural materials and neutral colours with occasional accents of Ikat or animal prints.
 With a personal gym and spa treatment room there’s little reason to leave.

 |Velaa Private Residence||